donejs/donejs/docs/guide.md

 <div id="qunit-fixture"></div>
 ```

-And `pmo/test.js` which loads all the tests as:
+And `pmo/test.js` which loads all the tests:

 ```js
 import 'pmo/models/fixtures';